-This survey was funded and conducted by NORC at the University of Chicago.
-Staff from The AP-NORC Center for Public Affairs Research collaborated on all aspects of the study.
+This survey was conducted by The Associated Press-NORC Center for Public Affairs Research, with funding from The Energy Policy Institute at the University of Chicago (EPIC).
+Staff from NORC at the University of Chicago, The Associated Press, and EPIC collaborated on all aspects of the study.

 Data were collected using both probability and non-probability sample sources.
-4,173 interviews for this survey were conducted between December 1 and December 23, 2021, with adults age 18 and over, representing the 50 states and the District of Columbia.
+Interviews for this survey were conducted between March 26 - April 10, 2024, with adults age 18 and over representing the 50 states and the District of Columbia.

 The probability sample source is AmeriSpeak®, NORC's probability-based panel designed to be representative of the U.S. household population.
-During the initial recruitment phase of the panel, randomly selected U.S. households were sampled with a known, non-zero probability of selection from the NORC National Sample Frame and then contacted by U.S. mail, email, telephone, and field interviewers (face to face).
-The panel provides sample coverage of approximately 97% of the U.S. household population.
+During the initial recruitment phase of the panel, randomly selected U.S. households were sampled with a known, non-zero probability of selection from the NORC National Sample Frame and then contacted by U.S. mail, email, telephone, and field interviewers (face-to-face).
+The panel provides sample coverage of approximately 97 percent of the U.S. household population.
 Those excluded from the sample include people with P.O.
-Box-only addresses, some addresses not listed in the USPS Delivery Sequence File, and some newly constructed dwellings.
+Box only addresses, some addresses not listed in the USPS Delivery Sequence File, and some newly constructed dwellings.

-Panel members were randomly drawn from AmeriSpeak, and 2,113 completed the survey: 2,057 via the web and 56 via telephone.
-Panel members were invited by email or by phone from an NORC telephone interviewer.
-Interviews were conducted in both English and Spanish, depending on respondent preference.
-Respondents were offered a small monetary incentive (\$3) for completing the survey.
-The final stage completion rate is 30.74 percent, the weighted household panel response rate is 19.1 percent, and the weighted household panel retention rate is 75.0 percent, for a cumulative response rate of 4.4 percent.
+Panel members were randomly drawn from AmeriSpeak, and 2,278 completed the survey - 2,188 via the web and 90 via telephone.
+Interviews were conducted in English.
+The final stage completion rate is 22.8 percent, the weighted household panel response rate is 22.3 percent, and the weighted household panel retention rate is 78.9 percent, for a cumulative response rate of 4.0 percent.